marble/TYPO3CMS-TellMeSomethingAbout/README.rst

 Please open an issue_ at Github.

 **Discussions:**
-Join the `typo3-documentation channel at Slack <https://typo3.slack.com/messages/C028JEPJL>`__.
+Join the `typo3-documentation channel at Slack`_.
-Visit `TYPO3 Slack invite`_ to get yourself access to Slack.
+Visit `TYPO3 Slack invite`_ to help yourself get access to Slack.

 Release History